Orion and Sirius the Dog Star | EarthSky.org

-Tonight – August 27, 2017 – look for a first hint of the changing season in the predawn sky: Orion the Hunter and Sirius the Dog Star.
+In late August and early September, look for a hint of the changing season in the predawn sky: Orion the Hunter and Sirius the Dog Star.
 The very noticeable constellation Orion the Hunter rises before dawn at this time of year, recognizable for the short straight line of three stars that make up Orion’s Belt.
 And the sky’s brightest star Sirius – sometimes called the Dog Star because it’s part of the constellation Canis Major the Greater Dog – follows Orion into the sky as the predawn darkness gives way to dawn.

-Have you noticed a very bright, madly twinkling star in the predawn/dawn sky?
-Many do, at this time of year.
+Have you noticed a very bright, madly twinkling star in early morning sky?
+Many do – around the world – at this time of year.
 That star is Sirius.
 It’s so bright that, when it’s low in the sky, it shines with glints of red and flashes of blue – very noticeable!

 Orion and the nearby star Sirius will become visible in the evening by northern winter (or southern summer).
-But presently the Hunter and the Dog Star lord over the southeastern sky at dawn’s first light.
+But presently the Hunter and the Dog Star lord over the sky at dawn’s first light.

 EarthSky astronomy kits are perfect for beginners.
 Order yours from the EarthSky store.

 Orion was low in the west after sunset around March and April.
 By June of each year, this constellation lies behind the sun as seen from Earth.
-Orion only returned to visibility in Earth’s sky about a month ago (see our July 30 sky chart).
+Orion only returned to visibility in Earth’s sky about a month ago (see image above).
 When a constellation becomes visible again, after being behind the sun, it always appears in the east before sunrise.

 Because – as Earth orbits the sun – all the stars rise two hours earlier with each passing month, Orion is now higher at dawn than a month ago.

 As seen from the Northern Hemisphere, Orion precedes Sirius the Dog Star into the sky.
 After Orion first appears at morning dawn, you can count on Sirius to appear in the morning sky a few weeks later.
 You should be able to see Sirius at or before dawn right now – unless you live at far northern latitudes.

-But even there, it won’t be much longer!
+But, even from Earth’s far north, you won’t have to wait much longer to see Sirius!

-Bottom line: Every year in late August, look for Orion the Hunter and Sirius the Dog in the early morning sky!
-Orion’s three prominent Belt stars always point to Sirius.
+Bottom line: A sign of the changing season, Sirius – the sky’s brightest star – is visible before sunup.
+You’ll know it’s Sirius if the very noticeable three stars in Orion’s Belt point to it.

 Enjoying EarthSky so far?
 Sign up for our free daily newsletter today!